project-poodle/poodle/design.md

 # P-UDP Packet #

-Poodle uses UDP Packet for fast metadata operations.
+Poodle uses UDP Packet for fast metadata operations, encoded as Requests and Responses.

 P-UDP stands for Poodle UDP.
 A P-UDP packet consists of the sender's node ID, followed by a list of Request(s) and Response(s), followed